 The Clarks Bushacre 2 will either have a suede (pictured above) or leather upper.
-For the color options of the boot, Clarks provides a wide palette that skews largely towards safe neutral tones, however, a few bold colors (blue, red, and orange) are available.
+For the boot’s color options, Clarks provides a wide palette that skews largely towards safe, neutral tones; however, a few bold colors (blue, red, and orange) are available.

 The suede, sourced from the underside of cowhide, gives the boot a slightly softer appearance while not being too overtly feminine.

-Should you decide on the leather boots do know that Clarks is annoyingly vague and states that these boots are made from leather with no disclosure on what type of leather.
+Should you decide on the leather boots, you should know that Clarks is annoyingly vague and states that these boots are made from leather with no disclosure on what type of leather.
 This leads me (and many others) to believe that this should be inferred as genuine leather, one of the poorer grades available – which makes sense given their lower price point.